RcUchiha/aegisite/content/en/docs/latest/Editing_Subtitles.md

 ## Opening subtitles

-In the _File_ menu, there are four menu choices that relate to opening or creating subtitles:
+In the _File_ menu, there are five menu choices that relate to opening or creating subtitles:

 New subtitles